bosakad/SSTA-via-GP/README.md

 # Statistical static timing analysis via modern optimization lens

-We formulate statistical static timing analysis (SSTA) as a mixed- integer program and as a geometric program, utilizing histogram approxima- tions of the random variables involved.
+We formulate statistical static timing analysis (SSTA) as a mixed- integer program and as a geometric program, utilizing histogram approximations of the random variables involved.
 The geometric-programming approach scales linearly with the number of gates and quadratically with the number of bins in the histogram.
 This translates, for example, to solving the SSTA for a circuit of 400 gates with 30 bins per each histogram approximation of a